5 breakfasts to lower cholesterol levels - KSU | The Sentinel Newspaper

 5 breakfasts to lower cholesterol

-- Add blueberries: Red fruits like blueberries help reduce cholesterol thanks to their rich content in anthocyanins, a powerful oxidant.
-It is advisable to add a handful to a natural yogurt, for example.

-- Whole grains: It is another healthy alternative in this sense, since they are a type of food that has the ability to capture bile acids, cholesterol and saturated fats, so that later in the body it eliminates them through of feces.

-- Oats: It is considered a superfood, but especially its content in a type of fiber called beta-glucans stands out.
+- Oats: It is considered a superfood, but its content especially highlights a type of fiber called beta-glucans in.
 This fiber helps reduce the absorption of cholesterol by the intestine.
 In addition, it would be appropriate to add goji berries to enhance its action.

 - Fruit: Fresh fruits such as kiwi, apple, pear or pineapple are highly beneficial to start the day.
 Most are rich in water and soluble fiber, allowing cholesterol to be expelled through the stool.